Thermonuclear weapon: France

 French physicist Michel Carayol proposed the French analogue to the Teller-Ulam design.

 Following their first nuclear test in 1960, France prioritized fission weapon development and deliverability by Mirage IV bombers.
 In 1966, de Gaulle felt pressure that China would become the fourth thermonuclear country, and set a deadline of 1968 for the first hydrogen bomb test.
 A participating scientist, Pierre Billaud, wrote of French thermonuclear knowledge in 1965:

-Compared to our American colleagues in 1948, French scientists had many advantages: we knew that hydrogen bombs existed and worked and that they used Li6D, and we understood the reactions at work.
-We also had powerful computers, of U.S. origin, which were not available in the late 1940s.
+Compared to our American colleagues in 1948, French scientists had many advantages: we knew that hydrogen bombs existed and worked and that they used Li6D [lithium deuteride], and we understood the reactions at work.
+We also had powerful computers, of US origin, which were not available in the late 1940s.
 And we knew, more or less, the dimensions and weights of the nuclear weapons deployed at NATO bases in Europe and their yields.
 This information was obtained from tips we had managed to get, as well as from articles in the open literature from such publications as Aviation Week or the Bulletin of the Atomic Scientists.

 Early tests "closely fitted Li6D [lithium deuteride] to the fissile core", implying a layer cake design.
 France began testing thermonuclear principles in the 1966–70 French nuclear tests, beginning with the 125 kt Rigel boosted fission shot in September 1966.
 In April 1967, physicist Michel Carayol outlined the radiation implosion idea central to the Teller-Ulam design, but the weapons scientists were not immediately convinced it was the solution.
 In June, France lost the hydrogen bomb race to China's three-megaton Project 639 test.
 By mid-1967, like their Chinese counterparts, French scientists had identified an extremely high, almost twenty-fold density increase of the lithium deuteride fuel, to be crucial to megaton success, but planned a test of Carayol's correct Teller-Ulam analogue as only one of three designs for summer of 1968.